browsertherapy/browsertherapy-v2/src/lib/posts/2022-08-20-browser-therapy-e05.md

 ---
-title: Ep 4 - Refactoring a Dice Roller Interface
+title: Ep 5 - Pair-coding with Ashlyn Knox
-date: '2022-08-12'
+date: '2022-08-13'
 updated: '2022-08-13'
-excerpt: This session we need to fix some interface issues with our King of Tokyo dice roller.
-While we're at it, let's think about what the rest of the game board might look like.
+excerpt: This session we will either work on the game board of the King of Tokyo clone OOOOORR maybe we'll build a CLI interface for squoosh.app!
 categories:
 - live-stream